JeremyDForsythe/icecream-tutorials/Tutorial4_AddingElementsToMaps/Tutorial4_AddingElementsToMaps.md

-# Tutorial #2: Basic Map Elements
+# Tutorial #4: Adding Elements To Maps

-*Chapman University.
-Earth from Above: Env 329  - Fall 2023*
+Observing Earth from Above (Env 329) - Fall 2023

+Schmid College of Science and Technology

+Chapman University

 ---